winkm89/teachPress/readme.txt

 == Changelog ==

+= 9.0.6 (28.11.2023) =
+* New: Added OSF logo to the links (Thanks to Sven Mayer)
+* Bugfix: Fixes another CSRF vulnerability in tp settings dialog (Thanks to LVT-tholv2k for reporting)

 = 9.0.5 (26.11.2023) =
-* Bugfix: Fixed a Cross Site Request Forgery (CSRF) vulnerability in [tp_bibtex] shortcode
+* Bugfix: Fixed a Cross Site Request Forgery (CSRF) vulnerability in [tp_bibtex] shortcode (Thanks to LVT-tholv2k for reporting)
-* Bugfix: Fixed Cross Site Request Forgery (CSRF) vulnerabilities in teachPress admin screens
+* Bugfix: Fixed Cross Site Request Forgery (CSRF) vulnerabilities in teachPress admin screens (Thanks to LVT-tholv2k for reporting)
 * Bugfix: Return proper string value in filter hook handler.
 (Thanks to Tobias Bäthge) (#242)

 = 9.0.4 (24.07.2023) =